AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 * AimApply - like hand apply, but does not have a specific targeted object (it simply aims where the mouse is) and can occur at some interval while the mouse is being held down after being clicked in the game world.
 For things like shooting a semi-auto or automatic weapon, spraying fire extinguisher, etc...
 * InventoryApply - Handles all inventory interactions.
 Has a source slot (and item) and target slot.
 Dragging an item from one slot to another applies the dragged item to the target (the target slot can be empty).
 Clicking a slot applies the active hand item to the clicked slot.
 Pressing the Activate key (normally 'Z') applies the active hand item to itself, which can also be accomplished by clicking the active hand item.
 * DragApply - NOTE: This will actually be added to MouseDrop once it is implemented. dragging and dropping an item from a UI slot to the game world.
 Usually this drops the item on the ground, but if you drag a container into another container you pass the items to it.
 There may be other cases.

+# Motivation for IF2

+We've all noticed some issues working with the old InputTrigger-based interaction system.
+Since interaction is such a vital and foundational part of the game, we decided it would be best to make it as polished as possible.
+The key design goals of the new system are:
+* Minimize code duplication for existing and new interactions.
+There was a lot of this going on in the old system due to various challenges with trying to re-use code between components.
+The new system provides better ways to share common interaction logic, and should be easier to add on to when additional common use cases become needed.
+* Flexibility.
+The old system was completely based on inheritance from a base class, and extending that class was pretty much the only way of implementing a new interaction.
+The new system provides flexibility by providing different ways of implementing interactions, where each way provides different levels of control vs. convenience.
+Additionally, the core of the new system is based on interfaces and containment rather than inheritance, so it should be easier to add functionality to the core system as more use cases become apparent.
+* Clarity and consistency.
+The old system had many abstract methods in the base class which would be invoked under various unclear circumstances, and whose names did not make it obvious what those situations were.
+The new system provides a clear vocabulary and definitions of each different kind of interaction.
+* Separation of concern.
+In the old system, the client / server side portions of interactions sometimes would happen in the component, but sometimes would also happen in the NetMessage that corresponded to that interaction.
+In the new system, it's easier to keep all of the logic related to the interaction on both sides of the network all in a single component (though still possible to deviate from this if you really wanted to, but this should rarely / never be needed).
+* Networking support.
+The old system was basically a free-for-all in terms of how you could implement networking features, even though MANY of the interactions followed the same pattern of communication between client and server.
+The new system retains the flexibility of the old system while also providing functionality for common networking use cases that show up in our interaction system.
+This should simplify the networking aspect of interaction, making it easier to work with and understand.